After-Shock/Cloudbox-wiki/FAQ.md

 ## If you are using an OVH server...

-If you are having issues upgrading the kernel on ovh, where the kernel upgrade is not taking effect, `uname -r` to see if you have `grs` in kernel version string, see the following page: https://pterodactyl-daemon.readme.io/v0.4/docs/updating-ovh-kernel
+If you are having issues upgrading the kernel on ovh, where the kernel upgrade is not taking effect..

+ `uname -r` to see if you have `grs` in kernel version string...

+ if so, see https://pterodactyl-daemon.readme.io/v0.4/docs/updating-ovh-kernel on how to update the kernel.